bra1nsurfer/matcher-dapp/ride/legacy-prediction/README.md

 - Get: 2 NO token

 Example 2:
+Fee payment is not attached

 - `%s__mintFeeRate` == `1000000` (1% or 0.01 * 10^8)
 - Give Payment1 == 2.0 USDT
 - Get: Error

 Example 3:
+Attached fee amount is not enough

 - `%s__mintFeeRate` == `1000000` (1% or 0.01 * 10^8)
 - Give Payment1 == 2.0 USDT